-The schools are busy delivering their school projects to help make their school and our city cleaner, greener and more sustainable.
-Their projects include:
+This year as part of the SELN program, schools have implemented projects to help make their school and our city cleaner, greener and more sustainable.
+The following were included in their projects.

 School environment groups:

-- establishing and reinvigorating their school environment group including chairing regular meetings and discussing projects to implement at school
+- established and reinvigorated their school environment group, including chairing regular meetings and discussing projects to implement at school

 - hosting activation days and events at their school to educate, inspire and encourage others to think sustainably.

-- increasing recycling and removing unnecessary items from their school such as plastic straws
+- implemented new school recycling projects and removed unnecessary items from their school such as plastic straws

-- hosting nude food events and inspiring their peers to minimise their waste.
+- hosted nude food events and encouraged their peers to minimise their waste.

 Gardens and planting:

-- establishing and maintaining vegetable, fruit and herb community gardens
+- established and enhanced vegetable, fruit and herb community gardens

-- planting native plants on their school grounds.
+- planted native plants on their school grounds.

-- supporting their school community to increase uptake of active travel to school including walking and cycling.
+- supported their school community to increase uptake of active travel to school including walking and cycling.

-- investigating how to reduce their school’s water use.
+- implemented tactics to reduce their school's water consumption.